 19 Wrestling Documentaries To Watch On Peacock

-Since its launch a few years ago WWE Network on Peacock has given wrestling fans (both die-hard and lapsed) unparalleled access to a treasure trove of live events, weekly talk shows, a deep and rich library of wrestling history, and dozens upon dozens of documentaries and docuseries about nearly every major figure and era the industry has ever seen.
-Although not all of WWE’s films are currently available, there are hundreds of hours of great wrestling documentaries on Peacock that are worth checking out.
+In the mood for some great wrestling documentaries to watch on Peacock?
+Well, since its launch a few years ago, WWE Network on Peacock has given wrestling fans (both die-hard and lapsed) unparalleled access to a treasure trove of live events, weekly talk shows, a deep and rich library of wrestling history, and dozens upon dozens of documentaries and docuseries about nearly every major figure and era the industry has ever seen.
+Although not all of WWE’s films are currently available, there are plenty of great options worth checking out.

 So, if you’re looking for a way to use your Peacock subscription while you wait for the next upcoming WWE event, check out one, two, or all 19 of these documentaries breaking down the most triumphant and notorious wrestlers, matches, and events in the sport’s long and storied history.